nallen05/old-norse/flokkr/README.md

 ## `FLOKKR (&body clauses)`
 A macro.
 The main entry point to the Flokkr API.
-- Endlessly runs CLAUSES.
-Use `(RETURN-FROM FLOKKR)` to escape.
+- Runs CLAUSES.
+CLAUSES are are defined using a keyword mini-language (inspired by the LOOP macro).
-- Clauses are defined using a keyword mini-language (inspired by the LOOP macro).
+- Exits if there are no active timers & or :INPUT clause.
+But usually you use `(RETURN-FROM FLOKKR)` to escape.

 ## `SUBFLOKKR (&body clauses)`
 A macro.
 Returns a subflokkr objet, to be imported and used within FLOKKR (or another SUBFLOKKR) via the :SUBFLOKKR keyword.